genomicsclass/book/pages/t-tests_in_practice.md

 ## t-tests in Practice

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/t-tests_in_practice.Rmd).

 #### Introduction

 We will now demonstrate how to obtain a p-value in practice.
 We begin by loading experimental data and walking you through the steps used to form a t-statistic and compute a p-value.
 We can perform this task with just a few lines of code (go to end of section to see them).
 However, to understand the concepts, we will construct a t-statistic from "scratch".